GluuFederation/flex/docs/openbanking/install-cn.md

       The above password is needed in custom scripts such as the `Client Registration script`

-   - After finishing all the tweaks to the `openbanking-values.yaml` file, run `helm install` or `helm upgrade` if `Gluu` is already installed
+   - Install after finishing all the tweaks to the `openbanking-values.yaml` file:

     ```bash
     helm repo add gluu-flex https://docs.gluu.org/charts